gaiandb/gaiandb/README.md

 The table schema of a VTI extending AbstractVTI (such as FileImport) is based on the following rules:
 <ol>
 <li> If the VTI implements a getMetaData() method, the GaianResultSetMetaData object resulting from this takes precedence.
-Note this can be based on properties passed to the VTI constructor, which will hold the string specified against property &ltLTNAME&gt_DS&ltDSNAME&gt_ARGS in the gaiandb_config.properties file.</li>
+Note this can be based on properties passed to the VTI constructor, which will hold the string specified against property &lt;LTNAME&gt;_DS&lt;DSNAME&gt;_ARGS in the gaiandb_config.properties file.</li>
-<li> Next, AbstractVTI will choose a schema resolved from a static property for the VTI having the "schema" suffix, i.e. "&ltVTI_class_name&gt.schema".</li>
+<li> Next, AbstractVTI will choose a schema resolved from a static property for the VTI having the "schema" suffix, i.e. "&lt;VTI_class_name&gt;.schema".</li>
 <li> Next, and if the VTI is invoked as a data source of a logical table (rather than directly by Derby), AbstractVTI will resolve the schema based
-on property &ltLTNAME&gt_DS&ltDSNAME&gt_SCHEMA.</li>
+on property &lt;LTNAME&gt;_DS&lt;DSNAME&gt;_SCHEMA.</li>
 <li> Next, and if the VTI is invoked as a data source of a logical table (rather than directly by Derby), AbstractVTI will resolve the schema based
 on the logical table definition.</li>
 Note that in all cases where the VTI is invoked as a logical table data source, columns will be mapped by name to the logical table ones